Active Substance: dabigatran etexilate mesilate

 The most common side effect with Pradaxa (seen in more than one patient in 10) is bleeding.
 For the full list of all side effects reported with Pradaxa, see the package leaflet.

 Pradaxa must not be used in patients who have severely reduced kidney function, who are currently bleeding significantly or who have a condition putting them at significant risk of major bleeding.
-It must not be used in patients taking any other anticoagulant medicine, except in specific situations such as when the patient is being switched to or from Pradaxa.
+It must not be used in patients taking any other anticoagulant medicine, except in specific situations such as when the anticoagulant medication is being switched.
 Pradaxa must also not be used in patients with serious liver problems or patients taking by mouth or injection the medicines ketoconazole and itraconazole (used for fungal infections), ciclosporin (a medicine used to reduce the activity of the immune system) or dronedarone (a medicine to treat a heart problem called atrial fibrillation).
 For the full list of restrictions, see the package leaflet.

 Why has Pradaxa been approved?

 The CHMP also noted that Pradaxa compared well with warfarin in reducing the risk of strokes in patients with atrial fibrillation without increasing the risk of major bleeding.
 Since certain patients are at increased risk of bleeding, a number of precautions were included in the prescribing information.

 What measures are being taken to ensure the safe and effective use of Pradaxa?

 In addition, the company that makes Pradaxa will provide an educational pack for all doctors who are expected to prescribe the medicine, to increase awareness of the risk of bleeding and provide guidance on how to manage it.
 Patients will also receive an alert card summarising key safety information on the medicine.